missouriCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Aggravated assault and homicide

-In unique situations, offenders can be charged for federal and state criminal law.
+In unique situations, offenders may be charged for federal and state criminal law.
 In such cases, the federal and state courts share jurisdiction, and both laws overlap through the double jeopardy clause arising from the Fifth Amendment, which states that a person cannot be tried for the same offense twice.
 Since federal and state governments are separate sovereigns, it is possible to be acquitted of a criminal offense and be convicted for another crime.

 How Does the Missouri Court System Differ From the Federal Court System?